madebysimon/OPUS/docs/Clinical Psychology/index.md

 {:toc}
 </details>

-Content from this page is free to use **for academic purposes**.
+Content from this site is free to use **for academic purposes**.

-> special tip for students: To avoid hits in plagiarism software make sure to include the primary sources (see footnotes) and quote the article.
+special tip for students: To avoid hits in plagiarism software make sure to include the primary sources (see footnotes) and quote the article.

+---

 > Lectures in 2021 have a single flaw leading to subpar content: most of them are created closed source.
 > This leads to